-“The characters expertly battle through the play to accommodate Lysander’s ridiculous tangents.”
+“The characters expertly battle through [Shit-faced Shakespeare] to accommodate Lysander’s ridiculous tangents.”

 Shit-faced Shakespeare commences with an excellent voguing routine set to Madonna’s iconic single of the same name.
 No signs of drunkenness appear at the start as Demetrius and Helena converse back and forth seamlessly, with Helena professing her unrequited love.
 All seems relatively normal apart from the exaggerated declarations of adoration, until the next scene when Hermia and Lysander take to the stage.
 “I’ve just taken a piss on the pebbles,” Lysander states proudly.
 “Perhaps not one of Shakespeare’s beautifully-crafted lines,” I think to myself.

-The whole show is shrouded in sexual innuendoes as Puck, the sex-crazed fairy, uses his “magical flower” to meddle in the love triangle (well, technically a love square).
-This sidetracks the plot, and indeed the audience, when Lysander suddenly starts to profess his love for Helena, in which the actor falsely claims is his “sister”.
+The whole show is shrouded in sexual innuendoes as Puck, the sex-crazed fairy uses his “magical flower” to meddle in the love triangle (technically a love square).
+This sidetracks the plot, and the audience, when Lysander suddenly starts to profess his love for Helena, in which the actor falsely claims is his “sister”.

 Onstage, the characters expertly battle through the play to accommodate Lysander’s ridiculous tangents.
-This makes the whole experience even more enthralling as the show’s host, who is stationed just offstage, sounds her trumpet if the characters divert too far away from Shakespeare.
+This makes the whole experience even more enthralling as the show’s host, who is positioned to the side of the stage, sounds her trumpet if the characters divert too far away from Shakespeare.
 The actor playing Lysander is unapologetically loud and brazen throughout, leading to countless interruptions and even more drinks.